The Rise of Card Payments in the UK

 More importantly, card payments make your customers happy.
 In the long run, this will increase your sales by more than the small percentage it costs to process your card transactions.

-Happy customers tend to be more profitable over their lifecycle with you, and are more likely to refer new customers to you.
+Happy customers tend to be more profitable throughout their lifecycle with you, and are more likely to refer new customers to you.

 Here are 5 reasons why card payments will put a smile on your customer's faces: